-Differential diagnosis includes pulmonary edema (immersion or other etiology), myocardial infarction or other acute heart failure, water aspiration, breathing gas contamination, pulmonary oxygen toxicity (unlikely in most dive settings), and alkaline aspiration secondary to water intrusion in the breathing loop of a closed or semiclosed-circuit rebreather.
+Differential diagnosis includes pulmonary edema (immersion or other etiology), myocardial infarction, acute heart failure, water aspiration, breathing gas contamination, pulmonary oxygen toxicity (unlikely in most dive settings), pulmonary embolus, and alkaline aspiration secondary to water intrusion in the breathing loop of a closed or semiclosed-circuit rebreather.

 Pulmonary decompression sickness is a grave illness that may be accompanied by other life-threatening complications.
 Death may result despite appropriate and aggressive treatment.

-A diver with pulmonary decompression sickness may initially be transported by EMS to a hospital that does not have a hyperbaric unit capable of treating a critically ill diver.
+EMS may initially transport a diver with pulmonary decompression sickness to a hospital that does not have a hyperbaric unit capable of treating a critically ill diver.
 Emergency department physicians in these facilities should immediately contact a physician trained and experienced in managing diving injuries .
 The Divers Alert Network (DAN) maintains a 24-hour emergency number at (US) +1 919-684-9111 and has a diving physician on call at all times.
 Outside the US, please refer to the DAN website at https://www.diversalertnetwork.org/contact/international.asp for the nearest DAN organization.
 DAN can also help locate the nearest recompression facility.
 Once a diagnosis of pulmonary DCS is established, the diver should be transferred to a recompression facility without delay, preferably via critical care conveyance since the diver may decompensate on transport.
 If the diver is transported via aircraft, altitude should be maintained as close to 1000 feet / 300 meters MSL (mean sea level) as safely possible per the U.S. Navy Diving Manual, Revision 7.
 Some authors suggest maintaining an altitude of 150 meters / 500 feet above the level at which the diver is retrieved .

 Care of a critically ill diver in the receiving facility requires close collaboration between the emergency medicine team, hyperbaric team, critical care team, inpatient/hospitalist team, respiratory care practitioners, and nursing staff.
 The diver should be recompressed as soon as possible after arrival.
 Post-treatment, the diver should be placed in a care unit appropriate to his or her condition and expected progression.
+Pharmacists review drug treatments and check for drug-drug interactions.
+Hyperbaric nurses monitor patients, provide treatment, educate patients and their families, and provide real-time updates to the team.
 Aggressive resuscitative and life support measures may be necessary.
 Hyperbaric treatment may be repeated based on the diver's response to the initial treatment and the care team's assessment of the diver's ability to tolerate additional hyperbaric oxygen therapy (V).